uabrc/uabrc.github.io/docs/data_management/transfer/globus.md

 [Globus Connect Personal](https://www.globus.org/globus-connect-personal) is software meant to be installed on local machines such as laptops, desktops, workstations and self-owned, local-scale servers.
 Globus maintains excellent documentation for installation on [MacOS](https://docs.globus.org/globus-connect-personal/install/mac/), [Linux](https://docs.globus.org/globus-connect-personal/install/linux/) and [Windows](https://docs.globus.org/globus-connect-personal/install/windows/).

 To verify your installation is complete, please visit <https://app.globus.org> and log in.
 Click "Collections" in the left-hand navigation pane and then click the "Administered By You" tab.
-Look in the table for the collection you just created.
+Look in the table for the guest collection you just created.

 ## Managing Identities